24sint/Java-springBoot/README.md

 Building this project requires that JDK 8 or more, JAR, Maven Dependencies

  # Run
-Run the code as Spring Boot App Navigate to http://localhost:8080.
+Run the code as Spring Boot App.
+Navigate to <code>http://localhost:8080/</code>.
 The app need to run  if you change any of the source files, and run the test JUnit Test

  # Testing